Cosmian/abe_gpsw/README.md

 [Latest Version]: https://img.shields.io/crates/v/abe_gpsw.svg
 [crates.io]: https://crates.io/crates/abe_gpsw

+# Quick start

+See the demo [code](./src/demo.rs) which contains a complete usage of the API with detailed comments.
+Run it as a test using `cargo test demo::abe -- --nocapture`.

 # Introduction

 In a standard public-key encryption scheme, each user has his own public key and secret key, so that if one wants to encrypt a message intended for several receivers (for example, according to their jobs in a company), it will be necessary to compute the ciphertext for each public key of each recipient, which implies a huge loss of time and space.